vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 ### What is Earth Mover's Distance?

-It is minimum amount of dirt multiplied by distance (flow cost) needed to transform one pile of dirt into another pile of dirt.
+It is minimum amount of dirt multiplied by distance needed to transform one pile of dirt into another pile of dirt.
-Despite the name, superior analogy is that of a transportation problem.
-Cost optimization of transportation of gold ore from mines to refineries, where each refinery can accept only certain percentage of the ore.

-Earth Movers Distance is also a distance between probability distributions.
-So the problem above can be restated as: How to transform the ore from this geographical distribution to this geographical distribution for the least hauling cost.

 <img alt="Earth Mover's Distance is amount multiplied by distance." style="width: 90%; max-width: 500px" src="/images/earth-movers-distance.png">

+Despite the earth in the name, better analogy is that of a transportation problem.
+For example, cost optimization of transportation of gold ore from mines to refineries, where each refinery can accept only certain percentage of the ore.

+Earth Movers Distance is also a distance metric between probability distributions.
+So the problem above can be restated: How to transform the this geographical distribution of gold ore to this geographical distribution for the least hauling cost.

-Earth mover distance time complexity is super-cubic as can be found in [this book Network Flows: Theory, Algorithms, and Applications](https://www.amazon.com/Network-Flows-Theory-Algorithms-Applications/dp/013617549X).
+Earth mover distance computational complexity is super-cubic as can be found in [Network Flows: Theory, Algorithms, and Applications](https://www.amazon.com/Network-Flows-Theory-Algorithms-Applications/dp/013617549X).
-There are papers on approximating EMD with [quadratic complexity](http://proceedings.mlr.press/v37/kusnerb15.pdf) in general case and [linear complexity](http://proceedings.mlr.press/v97/atasu19a/atasu19a.pdf) if pre-computation for a document search problem is allowed.
+There are papers on approximating EMD with [quadratic complexity](http://proceedings.mlr.press/v37/kusnerb15.pdf) in general case and [linear complexity](http://proceedings.mlr.press/v97/atasu19a/atasu19a.pdf) in document search if pre-computation is allowed.

 ### What is Word Mover's Distance (WMD)?